MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/devices/Test-ActiveSyncConnectivity.md

 Use the Test-ActiveSyncConnectivity cmdlet to test connectivity to Microsoft Exchange ActiveSync virtual directories.

-This cmdlet works best in Exchange 2010.
+**Note**: This cmdlet works best in Exchange 2010.
 In Exchange 2013 or later, the functionality of this cmdlet has been replaced by Managed Availability.
 For the best results, use the Invoke-MonitoringProbe cmdlet and specify the relevant active monitor probe instead of using this cmdlet.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).